Hunter Renfrow Player Prop Bets for NFL Week 17 | Las Vegas vs. Indianapolis 1/2/2022

 Matchup vs. Indianapolis

-- Renfrow has averaged 28 receiving yards per game in his two career matchups against the Colts, 36.5 fewer than his over/under for Sunday's game.
+- Renfrow is averaging 28 receiving yards per game in two career matchups against the Colts, 37.5 fewer than his receiving yards prop bet over/under for Sunday's game (65.5).

-- The Colts have the NFL's 15th-ranked pass defense this season, allowing 248.3 yards per game through the air.
+- The 248.3 passing yards the Colts yield per game makes them the NFL's 15th-ranked pass defense this season.

-- The Colts have given up 29 touchdowns through the air (1.9 per game).
+- The Colts have allowed 29 touchdowns through the air (1.9 per game).
 They are 31st in the league in that category.

 Recent Performances

-- In last week's outing against the Broncos, Renfrow was targeted three times, picking up 40 yards on three receptions while scoring one touchdown.
+- Against the Broncos last week, Renfrow was targeted three times and totaled 40 yards on three receptions while scoring one touchdown.

-- Renfrow has reeled in 19 passes (22 targets) for 189 yards (63.0 per game) and has two touchdowns over his last three games.
+- Over his last three games, Renfrow has totaled 189 yards on 19 receptions with two touchdowns, averaging 63.0 yards per game, on 22 targets.

 Renfrow's Las Vegas Teammates